 – THW supports artists at all stages of their career – from mentoring programmes for students and young people to commercial fairs, exhibitions, commissions and acquisitions.
 We commit to increasing the representation of Black artists throughout our programme.

-– We are currently agreeing a Memorandum of Understanding between The Hepworth Wakefield and the Geraldine Connor Foundation to formalise the ongoing programme of joint working and mentoring of young Black artists in the Leeds City Region.
-For completion by 31 July 2020.
+– We have agreed a Memorandum of Understanding between The Hepworth Wakefield and the Geraldine Connor Foundation to formalise the ongoing programme of joint working and mentoring of young Black artists in the Leeds City Region.

 – We will reshape our Continuing Professional Development programmes for teachers and future work with schools to support the Black Curriculum, starting by making this campaign the focus of our flagship School Prints project in 2021.